-Selecting which size hose if the right choice for your home, lawn and garden really boils down to how much water volume you need.
-A 5/8” hose is slightly smaller than the larger 3/4” hose, however the total water output volume is significantly different especially when you consider hose length into the equation.
+Which sized hose is the right choice for your home, lawn, and garden?
+The hose diameter you choose usually boils down to how much water volume you need at the end of the line.
+A 5/8″ hose is slightly smaller in diameter than a larger 3/4″ hose, however the total water output volume will be significantly different between the two especially when hose length is taken into consideration.

 Every homeowner with a beautiful lawn and garden has at least one but maybe two or three hoses and has faced the question of which size is the right choice, a 5/8 vs ¾ inch hose.
 This guide includes all the nuances behind making the right selection in hose diameter so that you pick the right option for your needs and budget and get the best garden hose you can buy.

 Which Size is the Right Choice is Based on Water Pressure Needs?

 There are many different variables to consider when buying a hose.
 The choice between a 5/8 vs. ¾ inch hose though is the biggest factor in determining the water pressure that you will have at the end of the line.

 Certain tasks such as running a very long hose for watering with a sprinkler system or connecting to an irrigation system will require as much water pressure as you can bring to bear.
 However, connecting a hose along your driveway to wash the car may only require a 25-foot hose and either option will deliver enough water pressure to get the job done.

 Water Volume Differences of 5/8 inch hoses and ¾ inch hose.

 It is important to compare the total length of a hose when looking at the differences in output potential of a 5/8 inch hose and ¾ inch hose because the diameter affects water pressure.
 The total distance traveled through the hose from the faucet on the outside of the hose to its final output destination at the end of the hose drastically impacts the output.
 The average home has around 40 pounds per square inch of water pressure, if your home differs from the norm than the following numbers would be different for your setting.